chikyukrish/chikyukrish/README.md

-- 👋 Hi, I’m @chikyukrish - Cyber Security Writer
+- 👋 Hi, I’m @chikyukrish - Reverse Shell Tools

 <!---
 chikyukrish/chikyukrish is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.